mstocco/mariostoc.co/content/traininglog/20220605-ironman2022-12weeksout.md

 Weird moment riding on Douglas on the way to the pool this morning; some deranged guy thought he'd attempt to tackle me on my bike.

-In the pool, got the first 900m set done before the swim clubs arrived (50m lane all to myself).
-Lane congestion afterwards was not bad this morning.
+In the pool, got the first 900m done before the swim clubs arrived (50m lane all to myself).
+Lane congestion afterwards was okay this morning.

 <!---->
 ## SATURDAY JUN 11 ⛅️